Wowfunhappy/Mouse-Buttons-PrefPane/README.md

 # Theoretical FAQs

 Q: Why did you make this?
 A: Primarily because I wanted to use SensibleSideButtons on Mavericks.
 The original version is only compatible with 10.10 Yosemite and above.
-And Yosemite looks ugly.
 I also added the ability to hold down the middle mouse button to enable the side buttons's native functionaity, which allows me to use the Mission Control shortcuts I set up in System Preferences.

 Q: Why is there no UI?
 A: The original app's UI was built using storyboards.
 Storyboards don't work on Mavericks.